vasconeves/vasconeves.github.io/_posts/2024-04-15-earthquake_tracker.md

 ![](/img/earthquake_tracker/image-77.png)

 From here we just drag the floating object to fit on the top right corner of the dashboard after removing the legend section where the filter was previously located.
-The dashboard adapts dynamically and expands to the new space. **We notice that our floating object does not have enough space to fit up there in the corner so we need to expand the title window a little bit further down.** Once that is done, we can also expand the timedate filter to cover the width of the table just below for aesthetic reasons.
+The dashboard adapts dynamically and expands to the new space. **We notice that our floating object does not have enough space to fit up there in the corner so we need to expand the title window a little bit further down.** Once that is done, we can also expand the date filter to cover the width of the table just below for aesthetic reasons.

 We will now finish the dashboard off by adding the logo of our fictional client, [Earthscope Consortium](the https://www.earthscope.org/).
 To do this we download the logo at [https://ds.iris.edu/seismon/imgs/esc_logo2_rgb.svg](https://ds.iris.edu/seismon/imgs/esc_logo2_rgb.svg) and place it on the top left corner of the dashboard as a floating object.
 To do this, we go to the `Objects` field on the bottom left corner of the Screen and click on the `Floating` box.
 Then, we drag `/img/earthquake_tracker/image` to somewhere near the top left corner of the screen and then select `Choose` when the pop-up window appears.
 We select the downloaded /img/earthquake_tracker/image and hit OK.
 Then we move the picture to its final location.